Instant Police Records Lookup

 A simple and quick driving records report can help you determine the existence of any criminal records in a person's past.
 Criminal driving violations such as DUI and DWI can be found via a name search among our vast database of public and private records and information.
 Though some driving records are kept private, criminal driving violations fall under the "criminal record" category and are therefore public domain.
 These cases are heard in a public criminal court and convicted drivers often serve time in a county jail or state prison, creating a longer trail of criminal records under their name.

 Other reports connected to a person's name and driving record include police reports, arrest and warrant records, felony driving offenses and a court case report.
 Court case reports outline the dates of hearings and disposition of a criminal driving case.
 Felony driving offenses are punishable by more than one year of prison time.
-Arrest and warrant records are often connected to a person's driving records so that law enforcement officials can quickly and easily identify and wanted criminal.
+Arrest and warrant records are often connected to a person's driving records so that law enforcement officials can quickly and easily identify a wanted criminal.

 How Accessible Are Police Records?